betterwithdata/dnikit/docs/introspectors/data_introspection/familiarity.rst

-   of data samples across training and test sets, or collecting more data to bring the distributions together. **Note:** this evaluation will not help if both the training and test sets are poor representations of the target use case, but hopefully other dataset errors can be caught with some of the other dataset analysis tools in DNIKit.
+   of data samples across training and test sets, or collecting more data to bring the distributions together. **Note:** this evaluation will not help if both the training and test sets are poor representations of the target use case, but hopefully other dataset errors can be caught with some of the other dataset analysis tools in DeepView.
 2. **Original dataset with new data**: More data can be collected to bring the distributions together, and further inspect the root cause of the distribution gap using `Familiarity`'s :ref:`Dataset errors / rare samples analysis <Use Case - Finding Dataset Errors>`.